Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 – Utilize a 21st century method to capture revenue and allocate aid (Asset Management)

-Unfortunately, while this may seem like framework to create a stable structure, there are not just one, but two additional elements that are necessary to complete a three-dimensional picture.
+Unfortunately, while this may seem like framework to create a stable structure, there are not just one, but TWO additional elements that are necessary to complete a three-dimensional picture.
 The fourth element is related to one of them, but upon further investigation, it can be realized that it has a significant impact on the other two.
-Adding the fourth element automatically creates the fifth element…we just have to look for what it is, as it impacts the other four.
+Adding the fourth element automatically creates the fifth element…we just have to look for what it is since it’s usually hiding in plain sight, and it impacts the other four.
 It ties them together and creates the system.

 Other examples: